Raphaële Billetdoux

 Raphaële Billetdoux (born 28 February 1951 in Paris) is a French novelist.

 Biography

 She is the daughter of François Billetdoux, and was a companion of the political journalist Paul Guilbert (died July 2002).

-She was assistant editor on feature films and television.
+She was an assistant editor on feature films and television.
 Then in 1975, she became a journalist.
 She made a feature film, La Femme enfant (1980).
 In 2006, she wrote a memoir, Un peu de désir, sinon je meurs, under the name "Marie" Billetdoux.